 Shareholders may attend the Meeting in person or be represented by proxy, but rather than attending in person, Shareholders are encouraged to vote in advance by submitting their proxy by mail, facsimile, telephone or online in accordance with the instructions below.
 Shareholders who wish to appoint, as their proxy, the officers of the Company, whose names appear on the proxy form, are requested to complete, date and sign the enclosed form of proxy and deposit it with the Company's transfer agent, Computershare Investor Services Inc.: (i) by mail using the enclosed return envelope or one addressed to Computershare Investor Services Inc., Proxy Department, 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1; (ii) by facsimile to 1-866-249-7775; or (iii) by telephone at 1-866-732-8683.
 As an alternative to completing and submitting a proxy for use at the Meeting, a Shareholder may vote electronically on the internet at www.investorvote.com.
-Votes cast electronically are in all respects equivalent to, and will be treated in the same manner as, votes cast via a paper form of proxy.
-Shareholders who wish to vote using internet or by telephone should follow the instructions provided in the form of proxy.
+Votes cast electronically are in all respects who wish to vote using internet or by telephone should follow the instructions provided in the form of proxy.
 In order to be valid, proxies must be received by the transfer agent not less than 48 hours prior to the commencement of the Meeting or any adjournment(s) thereof, excluding Saturdays, Sundays and holidays.

-DATED this 20th day of May, 2022.
+DATED this 27th day of May, 2025.